paulmillr/noble-secp256k1/README.md

 - `options?.canonical: boolean = true` - whether a signature `s` should be no more than 1/2 prime order.
   `true` makes signatures compatible with libsecp256k1, `false` makes signatures compatible with openssl
-- `options?.extraEntropy: Uint8Array | string` - additional entropy `k'` for deterministic signature, follows section 3.6 of RFC6979
+- `options?.extraEntropy: Uint8Array | string | true` - additional entropy `k'` for deterministic signature, follows section 3.6 of RFC6979.
+When `true`, it would automatically be filled with 32 bytes of cryptographically secure entropy
 - `options?.der: boolean = true` - whether the returned signature should be in DER format.
 If `false`, it would be in Compact format (32-byte r + 32-byte s)

 The function is asynchronous because we're utilizing built-in HMAC API to not rely on dependencies.